 Many galleries have artwork bins that contain prints that may be a bit smaller.
 These pieces could be smaller original pieces or recreations of larger art or they might be just smaller prints of an artist’s work.
 Either way, this makes it far more affordable and easier to hang in our homes and offices.

-The images above are all in one of the art print bins at Springboard Arts Gallery in Wicker Park, Chicago.
+The images above were all in one of the art print bins at Springboard Arts Gallery in Wicker Park, Chicago.
 They range in sizes from 11″ x 14″ to 16″ x 16″.
-You can purchase any of these directly from Springboard Arts.
+You can purchase any of these directly from my Limited Editions gallery.
 These are all printed on Hahnemühle Photo Rag Baryta Paper, which I love for black and white prints.
 It is a 100% cotton base paper with a very finely textured gloss surface finish.

 More to choose from